 v.
-Office of Institutional Equity and Equal Opportunity (OIEEO) The Office of Institutional Equity and Equal Opportunity (OIEEO) is the office responsible for investigating and responding to complaints under AR 6:2.
+Office of Institutional Equity and Equal Opportunity (OIEEO)

+The Office of Institutional Equity and Equal Opportunity (OIEEO) is the office responsible for investigating and responding to complaints under AR 6:2.

-i.w.
-J. Physical Assault
+w.
+Physical Assault

 Physical assault means threatening or causing physical harm or engaging in other conduct that threatens or endangers the health or safety of any person.
-Physical assault will be addressed under this policy if it involves a protected category under IV.I Discriminationsexual or gender-based harassment, intimate partner violence, or is part of a course of conduct under the stalking definition.
+Physical assault will be addressed under this policy if it involves a protected category under IV.I Discrimination.

-j.x.
-K. Preponderance of Evidence
+x.
+Preponderance of Evidence